vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 which describes how the teaching issuing

 from the supreme “transmental” \( *unmanā* \) plane of the divinity or of the Word \( *vāc* \) goes through several lower divine planes down to the god Śrīkaṇṭ ha, who then reveals it to human masters. Śrīkaṇṭ ha, we note here, is not one of the fi ve masters of the *divyaugha* , the “fl ow of divine masters” of the Śrīvidyā tradition in the *pāraṁparas* given by Śivānanda, Vidyānanda, and Amṛtānanda.
-This can be explained by the fact that the *Svacchandabhairava* , which is often referred to in the Dī, is not—
+This can be explained by the fact that the *Svacchandabhairava* , which is often referred to in the Dī , is not—

 if we identify it with the *Svacchandatantra* —a Tantra of the Śrīvidyā.